salmandhariwala/machine-learning-nanodegree-udacity/README.md

 # machine learning nanodegree by Udacity

-contains course materials & assignment of the course
+contains course materials & assignments of the course